floeck/site/_posts/2021-08-06-Sometimes-life-sucks.md

 This was originally going to be a journal entry of mine, but ultimately I decided against.
 There's too much to write give the influx of thoughts currently swirling within my mind and it needs to be let out.

 On Wednesday the 4th of August, 2021, I lost something.
-Is it permament?
+Is it permanent?
 I don't know.
 Will it resolve?
 I don't know.
 But something inside of me has hope for the future and thinks that this is only a chapter close for us.

 I guess it was too good to be true.
 I've been searching my mind, querying for our engagements, conversations and intimate moments, but it's no use.
 I cannot see clearly where it went wrong.